In this post, I’m going to break down EVERYTHING you need to know about lace closure and lace frontal (360 frontal included).

-If you want a more realistic look, silk base is the perfect solution.
-When compared to lace closure, a silk base closure provides the more natural look as it looks like a scalp.
+If you want a more realistic look, a silk base is a perfect solution.
+When compared to lace closure, a silk base closure provides a more natural look as it looks like a scalp.

 But, this closure can be quite expensive!

 How to Install a Lace Closure or Frontal?